Politics of Ukraine: Fundamental Freedoms and basic elements of constitutional system

 Official labor unions have been grouped under the Federation of Labor Unions.
 A number of independent unions, which emerged in 1992, among them the Independent Union of Miners of Ukraine, have formed the Consultative Council of Free Labor Unions.
-While the right to strike is legally guaranteed, strikes based solely on political demands are prohibited.
+While the right to strike is legally guaranteed by the Constitution, strikes based solely on political demands are prohibited.

+Article 157 of the Constitution prohibits amendments to the Constitution of Ukraine "under conditions of martial law or a state of emergency."
+Elections, referendums, strikes, mass gatherings and protests are prohibited during martial law.